Age of consent in the United States: California

 The age of consent in California is 18.

-In California, there is a crime of "Unlawful sexual intercourse", which is an act of sexual intercourse with a person under the age of 18 who is not the spouse of the person.

-(CA Penal Code § 261.5 (a)) As per the text of the statute, all sexual activity with a person under the age of 18 (and not their spouse) is a criminal offense.
+In California, there is a crime of "unlawful sexual intercourse", which is an act of sexual intercourse with a person under the age of 18 who is not the spouse of the person.
+As per the text of the statute, all sexual activity with a person under the age of 18 (and not their spouse) is a criminal offense.
 Even if two 17-year-olds willingly have sex with each other, both have committed a crime, although it is only a misdemeanor.

 The punishment is varied, depending on the ages of the perpetrator and the victim, and there are more severe penalties if there is a wider gap between the age of the perpetrator and the age of the victim: